wasd-tech/axolotl-rocm/README.md

 **Requirements**:

 - NVIDIA GPU (Ampere or newer for `bf16` and Flash Attention) or AMD GPU
-- Python 3.11
+- Python 3.12
 - PyTorch ≥2.5.1

 ### Installation

 **Warning, consider this a preview.
-If you test it, please let me know if it works**
+If you test it, please let me know if it works.
+You need python 3.12!!!**

 ```bash
 pip3 install --pre torch torchvision torchaudio torchao --index-url https://download.pytorch.org/whl/nightly/rocm6.4